 As of December 31, 2012, the fair value of plan assets did not exceed the benefit obligations in any pension plan.
-As of December 31, 2011, the fair value of plan assets of €45 million relating to one single pension plan exceeded the corresponding benefit obligations of €42 million.
-The resulting amount of €3 million was recognized as an asset.
-In 2011, for all the remaining pension plans of the Fresenius Group, the benefit obligations exceeded the fair value of plan assets and resulted in a total amount of €496 million recognized as a pension liability.
+As of December 31, 2011, the fair value of plan assets relating to the North American pension plan exceeded the corresponding benefit obligations.
+The resulting amount of €5 million was recognized as an asset.
+In 2011, for all the remaining pension plans of the Fresenius Group, the benefit obligations exceeded the fair value of plan assets and resulted in a total amount of €357 million recognized as a pension liability.